 2. Check for Errors and Report Information Changes

-If you are reporting your business taxes on Schedule C, or if you are reporting income from a partnership or LLC, you will be filing your business taxes as part of your personal tax return.
+Make sure there are no errors on your application or on your tax return. you are reporting your business taxes on Schedule C, or if you are reporting income from a partnership or LLC, you will be filing your business taxes as part of your personal tax return.
 You will need to use Form 4868.
 The process of filing the extension application is fairly easy, but there are some potential pitfalls to watch out for.

 You do not need to file Form 4868 if you are paying your balance due electronically.
 The IRS will automatically process your extension application when you pay part or all of your tax electronically or by phone.
 Read more about tax payment options.